 - Pollution Prevention/Good Housekeeping

 These fact sheets provide a general understanding of basic regulatory requirements for a community of Albany’s size.
 However, states that have accepted responsibility for implementing stormwater permits can impose more stringent requirements if they determine additional action is necessary to protect water quality.
-Based on review of DEQ’s draft permits, Albany believes DEQ will attempt to impose much more than the federally-identified minimum requirements.
+Based on a review of DEQ’s draft permits, Albany believes DEQ will attempt to impose requirements far beyond the federally identified minimum requirements.

 Regulated entities in Oregon that do not comply can be fined up to $37,500 per violation per day by EPA and $25,000 per violation per day by DEQ.
-When Salt Lake County, Utah, recently failed to comply, they were fined $280,000 and still must fully comply with their permit requirements (DOJ Case No. 90-5-1-1-10984).
-Third-party, citizen lawsuits can be filed to force compliance, and criminal prosecution is a possibility if the non-compliance is found to be intentional.
+When Salt Lake County, Utah, recently failed to comply, it was fined $280,000 and must still fully comply with its permit requirements (DOJ Case No. 90-5-1-1-10984).
+Third-party citizen lawsuits can be filed to compel compliance, and criminal prosecution is a possibility if noncompliance is found to be intentional.

-Visit Past Presentations and Public Meetings to see memo, presentation, and meeting minutes where the City Council discussed state and federal regulatory requirements.
+Visit Past Presentations and Public Meetings to view the memo, presentation, and meeting minutes in which the City Council discussed state and federal regulatory requirements.